image of white man in his fifties with grey hair, he's laughing while wearing a black shirt jacket, and holding a pen ready to write notes

 1. Divide and conquer

 If there are others ready to come on the advocacy journey with you, brilliant!
-Teamwork makes the dream work isn’t just an expression, it’s the cold hard truth.
+Teamwork makes the dream work isn’t just an expression; it’s the cold hard truth.

 Decide who is going to be responsible for what and stick to those roles like glue.
-Elect someone to drive each of the main areas that make up a successful programme: someone to run your advocacy workshops, someone to foster the community and write comms, however works best for your setup.
+Elect someone to drive each of the main areas that make up a successful programme: someone to run your advocacy workshops, someone to foster the community and write comms, however it works best for your setup.

 2. Pass the baton

-Don’t have time, expertise, or capacity to run the programme yourself but still want to jump on the employee advocacy bandwagon?
+Don’t have time, expertise, or capacity to run the programme yourself, but still want to jump on the employee advocacy bandwagon?
 Great news - there are agencies who can do it for you.

 Let them take everything off your hands and only weigh in on strategic decisions as and when you need to.
 They can track progress being made and give you that all-important data to prove ROI.
-Then when senior leadership comes knocking, you’re the one who looks like the star.
+Then, when senior leadership comes knocking, you’re the one who looks like the star.

 The last thing you want is your people walking on eggshells, so terrified of saying the wrong thing that it puts them off posting altogether.